-- Karanga Camp to Barafu Camp
+Karanga Camp to Barafu Camp

 Elevation (ft): 13,100ft to 15,300ft

 Distance: 4 km

 Hiking Time: 4-5 hours

-- Habitat: Alpine Desert
+Habitat: Alpine Desert

-After a healthy breakfast (eggs anyone!) all the team were on the move heading to our head camp Barafu, the spirits high and no altitude sickness yet amongst the hole group due to proper acclimatization on the mountain.
+After a healthy breakfast (eggs anyone!) all the team were on the move heading to our head camp Barafu, the spirits high and no altitude sickness yet amongst the whole group due to proper acclimatization on the mountain.
 All the training at home and in Kerry is paying off.
-We left Karanga camp site and hit the junction which connects with the Mweka Trail and continue to gain altitude slowly as we slowly ploughed our way uphill as we continued up to the Barafu Hut.
+We left Karanga camp site and hit the junction which connects with the Mweka Trail and continue to gain altitude slowly as we ploughed our way uphill as we continued up to the Barafu Hut.

 At this point, we have completed the South Circuit.
 The views of the summit from all around us were fantastic and our hearts ran faster at the thought tonight is the summit.
-We set up camp at around 1 and had some lunch before walking a little higher to gain altitude before returning to camp to rest for a few hours.
+We set up camp at around 1.00pm and had some lunch before walking a little higher to gain altitude before returning to camp to rest for a few hours.

 We are now at high camp, resting, enjoying dinner as we prepare for the summit attempt later tonight.
-As we retire to bed the beauty of our surrounding is awsome, the two peaks of Mawenzi and Kibo are to be seen from this position.
+As we retire to bed the beauty of our surrounding is awesome, the two peaks of Mawenzi and Kibo are to be seen from this position.

 All the team are feeling fine, the altitude is starting to click in and we are hoping all the team will feel well enough in the middle of the night to make a summit attempt.